 As part of the recruitment process, we consulted with organizations working with Norwegian Roma and visiting Roma in Norway.
 An open invitation to participate in the qualitative study was published on our web page and in our social media, as well as posted in the lobby of Roma Culture and Resource Center - Romano Kher.
 One of the authors also attended a Christian worship in the Roma community to establish rapport and to meet potential interview participants.
 However, recruiting participants for the study proved challenging, and in the end, the four participants were found through gatekeepers in the Norwegian Roma community.
 The participants had to identify as Roma, have a long-term connection to Norway, and live more or less permanently in Norway.
-The age of the participants varied, but both younger and older Roma women participants are employed, while two are unemployed for health reasons.
+The age of the participants varied, but both younger and older Roma women participated.
+The youngest participant was in her teens at the time of the interview.
+Two of the participants are employed, while two are unemployed for health reasons.
 Three of the participants have one or more children.